oddprani/oddprani/README.md

 - 💬 Ask me about building applications using ai lol
 - 📫 How to reach me: vivekkalgurti@gmail.com
 - 😄 Pronouns: male
-- ⚡ Fun fact: i dont like complicated stuff
+- ⚡ Fun fact: Im afraid of Numbers